 This relates back to the previous point – individuals need to be integrated in shared values in order to be directed to meet the system’s needs.
 For Parsons the system has two mechanisms for ensuring that individuals conform to shared norms and meet the system’s needs: socialization and social control.

-Think about the following questions – try to think of evidence for and against each question which both supports and criticises these key ideas of functionalism
+Think about the following questions – try to think of further contemporary evidence for and against each question which both supports and criticises these key ideas of functionalism

 To what extent does socialisation shape an individual’s identity?